-Stephanie Jack 卢恩典 (lú ēn diăn) is a Singaporean-Chinese and Australian actor, singer, and writer based in nipaluna/Hobart.
-She was recently recognised as one of 40 Under 40 Most Influential Asian Australians of 2022 for her contribution to Arts and Culture.
-As an interdisciplinary artist creating across video, text, and music, Stephanie’s work offers playful and poetic insights into personal acts of cultural reclamation.
+Stephanie Jack 卢恩典 (lú ēn diăn) is a Singaporean-Chinese and Australian actor, singer, and writer.
+She was recently recognised as one of 40 Under 40 Most Influential Asian Australians of 2022.
+As an interdisciplinary artist creating across video and music, Stephanie’s work offers playful and poetic insights into personal acts of cultural reclamation.

-Her stage and screen credits include Amazon Prime’s Deadloch (upcoming), New York Times Critics’ Pick musical, The Light Princess, and Archipelago Productions’ The Maids with Essie Davis and Marta Dusseldorp.
+Her stage and screen credits include Amazon Prime’s Deadloch (upcoming), New York Times Critics’ Pick The Light Princess, and Archipelago Productions’ sellout season of The Maids with Essie Davis and Marta Dusseldorp.

 In 2019, Stephanie moved to Shanghai to study Mandarin and kung fu, documenting her journey in a YouTube vlog called Mixed Up.
 With the support of Asialink and Arts Tasmania, Stephanie is currently developing a play inspired by her time in China called Mixed Feelings.
 In 2022, she was invited by Plimsoll Gallery (UTAS) to present a video installation called 混 hùn, exploring cultural hybridity and multiracial code-switching.